 You won't believe how easy it is to make your own cheese!
-Shauna, an old online friend of mine, took a cheesemaking class a while back and now that she's taught me to make homemade Queso Fresco cheese, which is a mild white cheese.
+Shauna, an old online friend of mine, took a cheesemaking class a while back and now she's taught me to make homemade Queso Fresco cheese, which is a mild white cheese.
 Next I can't wait to try making mozzarella!
 She said there's only a little more to it, but assured me that it's still very easy and fast, too.

-This cheese crumbled like feta, but tasted very mild like mozzarella.
+This cheese crumbles like feta, but tasted very mild like mozzarella.
 I only added sea salt and then crumbled it into a Mexican Lasagna, but Shauna said you can do anything with it.
 You can add garlic or other herbs and use it like you would any soft cheese.
 You could add jam or a little sugar and some cranberries for a sweet spread for bagels or crackers.
 It's very versatile.

 Homemade Queso Fresco Cheese

 Gently heat milk in a saucepan until it reaches 160*.
 Turn the heat off and stir in citric acid.
 As you stir, it will begin to separate and curdle, and will take less than 2 minutes or so.
 (At this point I think this is called cottage cheese.)